- Choice in providers: There are more than 80 domestic and foreign banks operating in Canada

 Canadians benefit from the high degree of competition and choice in the financial services marketplace.
 And that competition isn’t just among traditional deposit-taking institutions.
 Legislative and regulatory changes beginning in 1980 made in easier for foreign banks to compete in Canada and the new rules allowed for different domestic players to enter the marketplace.
 This has resulted in change and innovation and there are now:

 - banks owned by commercial companies such as a discount retailer, a hardware store chain, a communications company and a grocery store chain,

 - a bank owned by an insurance company,

-- virtual banks offering customers traditional banking services in addition to retirement savings products, mortgages and lines of credit.
+- virtual banks offering customers traditional banking services in addition to retirement savings products, mortgages and lines of credit, and

 Consumers have even more choice

-Banks compete not only with each other, but also with a variety of other financial services providers, including trust companies, life insurance companies, finance companies, credit unions and caisses populaires and an array of federal and provincial financial agencies.
+Banks compete not only with each other, but also with a variety of other financial services providers, including trust companies, life insurance companies, finance companies, credit unions and caisses populaires, federal and provincial financial agencies and financial technology companies.

 Accessible and affordable

 The high degree of competition is good news for Canadians.
 In fact: